RTXteam/RTX/README.md

 # What knowledge providers/sources does ARAX use?

-Currently, ARAX/RTX accesses four primary knowledge sources in order to handle queries:
+Currently, ARAX/RTX accesses five primary knowledge sources in order to handle queries:

 ## RTX-KG1